OmerSukruAk/Pharmacology-Chatbot/README.md

 ## Important API rules:
 * You cannot directly give some information and request a medicine name.
-* You should provide the medicine name and ask questions regarding that medicine.
+* You'll need to give me the name of the medicine and ask questions about that medicine. (ex → When should I use Ibuprofen)

 ## Frameworks:
 * Langchain
 * FastAPI
 * Uvicorn

+## Running Steps:
+* python run.py (the app must be in this address: http://127.0.0.1:8000/chat)
+* streamlit run frontend.

 ## Requirements
 - **Python Version**: 3.11.7